 The sheer intensity and concentration of this fantasia make it a movement not instantly accessible to everyone.
 It may help to hear it a few times, concentrating principally upon the chorale entries, of which there are seven, each played by horn doubling oboe.
 From there one might focus upon the sections which precede each of these phrases.
 Again, one may wish to return to the opening movements of Cs 2 and 38 to remind oneself of Bach's earlier use of conventional motet format.
 The traditional procedure was to have the voices not carrying the cantus firmus melody to precede, herald and introduce each chorale phrase with an imitative discussion of it.

 This is precisely what Bach does, but with an added complication.
 He has noticed that, with a little tweaking, each of the seven phrases will work in canon, but with the following part inverted or upside down.
 This is most clearly heard from the very first bar where the rising tenor line is immediately followed by the bass′s falling version of the same theme.

 Six bars later the upper voices do the same thing: altos leading (with the original tenor theme) and sopranos following.

 This takes us to the first full phrase of the chorale melody played by horn and oboes (bar 13).

-For the listeners who do not read scores fluently but who wish to follow Bach’s strategy through the entire movement, the orders of the canonic choral entries are given below.
+For the listeners who do not read scores fluently but who wish to follow Bach′s strategy through the entire movement, the order of the canonic choral entries is given below.

 Preceding chorale phrase 1 tenor---bass, alto---sop